One important aspect of being a responsible digital citizen is our topic for this challenge.

-Activity 4.
-Similar to activity 3.
+Activity 2.
+Similar to the activity above.
 Find an interesting landscape image (include attribution).
 Write the beginning of a story relating to your image.
 Remember to include a conflict of some sort between your characters.
 Invite your readers to finish the story.
 How many different endings can you get?
 Which ending do you prefer?
 You might need to visit some other bloggers and invite them to finish your story.
 Remember to leave the URL of your post for them to click on.

 Other options for creating your own images include:

 - Photo Editors like Befunky, fd’s Flickr Tools

 Mixing up your images using these types of tools can really spice up your posts!